Filipino Martial Arts and Pacific Archipelago Concepts

 Essential Filipino Martial Arts and the PAC!
 The fighting methods from the Philippines, Indonesia, Hawaii, and Japan Martial Arts

-“Hey Hock, I’m at the end of one of two days of a “famous Filipino guy” seminar.
+“Hey Hock, got to tell you, I’m at the end of one of two days of a very “famous Filipino guy” seminar.
 Had an absolute blast, but I can barely remember a single thing.
-Thanks for making a system that’s as simple, straight-forward, logical, and professional as your FAM and PAC.
-I take you for granted sometimes until l am reminded I can either memorize the 27 techniques of (insert foreign-sounding drill names here), both inside and outside variations, plus the advanced 13 extensions and 4 subsections, or I can memorize your four positions on the combat clock and get it all and never forget it!
+Thanks for making a system that’s as simple, straight-forward, logical, and professional as your FMA and PAC.
+I take you for granted sometimes until l am reminded I can either memorize the 27 techniques of (insert foreign-sounding drill names here), both inside and outside variations, plus the advanced 16 extensions and 18 subsections, or I can memorize your four positions on the combat clock and get it all done and never forget it!
 Hope you’re doing well.” – Don Young of Michigan

-Self defense combatives is a mission, but one of my hobbies these days is also teaching the FMA-PAC when asked to do so.
+Self defense combatives is a main mission of mine, but one of my hobbies these days is also teaching the FMA-PAC when asked to do so.
 FMA is short for Filipino Martial Arts.
 What is the PAC?
 Pacific Archipelago Concepts.
 An Archipelago is defined as “an area that contains a chain or group of islands scattered in lakes, rivers, or the ocean.”
 In this case, my case – it is the Pacific Ocean.
-I have been toiling in these martial systems of these islands since the 1972 in Hawaiian origin, original Parker Kenpo.
+The so-called “Ring of Fire.”
+I have been toiling in these martial systems of these islands (and Pacific coastlines since 1972 in the Hawaiian origin, original Parker Kenpo.
 I seek the blended skeleton of them.
 Only the essentials.

 Hock Hochheim teaching filipino combatives in negros islands